carschandler/rlsnake/README.md

 Results can be logged to a project on Weights and Biases, which will automatically track training progress and generate plots.

+First, you will need to create a project called "rlsnake" on your wandb account.

-To connect to a wandb project, create a file called `.env` in the root of the repo.
+To connect to the wandb project, create a file called `.env` in the root of the repo.
 Enter the following lines into it:

 ```
 WANDB_ENTITY=<wandb-team-name>
-WANDB_PROJECT=<wandb-project-name>
+WANDB_PROJECT=rlsnake
 WANDB_BASE_URL=https://api.wandb.ai
 WANDB_API_KEY=<wandb-api-key>
 ```